L4zzur/spotify-to-telegram/README.md

 ### Python
 1. Go to the script directory (step 2 from the installation)
-2. Run the script to configure:
+2. Run the script to configure (check you're has (venv)):
 ```bash
 $ python setup.py
 ```
-1. Fill in all the necessary data that we received earlier, as requested by the script.
+3. Fill in all the necessary data that we received earlier, as requested by the script.
-2. Authorize our Spotify application through the link that the script returned.
+4. Authorize our Spotify application through the link that the script returned.
 Or you can fill in the config yourself in the config.py file.

 ![1.6](img/6.png)